kubermatic/docs/content/getting_started/manage_projects/_index.en.md

 * **Editors** have write access to your project and can manage clusters, nodes and SSH keys.
 * **Viewers** have read-only access and can only view the existing resources.

-You can change the role for a user or remove them alltogether at any time.
+You can change the role for a user or remove them altogether at any time.

 After adding a user to a project, the project will immediately show up in the user's project list.